 - Students will maintain a social distance of six feet with a face covering in common spaces, including residence hall lobbies.
 Hard surfaces in common areas will be sanitized on a regular schedule.

-Minimize risk in dining hall and on-campus dining locations.
+Minimize risk in the dining hall and on-campus dining locations.

 - At Nineteen|01, the Hub and Tu Taco, students will maintain a social distance of 6 feet while in line.
 Students will eat at tables for two students per six-foot table or take their food to go.